The Marvel Cinematic Universe reigns supreme as one of Hollywood’s biggest franchises — and the Avengers are its premier superhero team.

 The big-screen saga of “Earth’s Mightiest Heroes” (as they’re known in the comics world) dates all the way back to 2008’s Iron Man, which had Nick Fury first bring up the possibility of an “Avenger Initiative” to Iron Man himself, Tony Stark.
 Since then, the Avengers have periodically assembled to battle (in the words of the team’s creators, Stan Lee and Jack Kirby) “the foes no single superhero can withstand.”

 If you’re interested in getting reacquainted with Marvel’s famous superhero team, you’re in luck: All of the Avengers’ greatest battles (both together and as solo acts) are currently available on the Disney+ streaming service or via on-demand viewing.
-There’s no better time for an Avengers movie marathon, so here are all the films you’ll want to include, listed in order of when they’re set in the overall MCU timeline (not their release date).
-Take note, however, that the descriptions of each film might contain some spoilers.
+There’s no better time for an Avengers movie marathon, so here are all the films you’ll want to include, listed in order of when they’re set in the overall Marvel Cinematic Universe timeline (not their release date).
+Take note, however, that the descriptions of each Avengers (and Avengers-related) film might contain some spoilers.

 Captain America: The First Avenger

-As World War II rages on, Steve Rogers volunteers for an experimental procedure intended to turn him into a powerful super-soldier.
+As World War II rages, Steve Rogers volunteers for an experimental procedure intended to turn him into a powerful super-soldier.
 The experiment is a success, and he’s dubbed “Captain America.”
 His adventures pit him against the Nazis and Hydra, a secret organization developing powerful weapons that utilize an artifact known as The Tesseract.
-After a mission sends him into the Arctic Ocean with an airplane full of explosives, Captain America is found 70 years later, thawed out, and given the chance to become a hero again.

 Read our full Captain America: The First Avenger review

-Tony Stark is a brilliant, billionaire engineer whose privileged life is upended when he’s kidnapped by a terrorist organization while overseas.
+Tony Stark is a brilliant, billionaire engineer whose privileged life is upended when he’s kidnapped by a terrorist organization.
 In order to escape, he develops a high-tech armored suit and becomes a one-man army — then decides that the hero life isn’t all that bad.
 While struggling to keep his connection to his armored alter ego a secret, Stark is forced to fend off challenges both at home and abroad.
-Just as he’s settling into his new life as Iron Man, Stark is approached by the director of S.H.I.E.L.D., Nick Fury, and asked to join something called “The Avenger Initiative.”
+Make sure to watch through the film’s credits for the first, official reference to the Avengers in the MCU.

 Iron Man 2